Australia's wealth inequality and millionaire growth per UBS 2026 Global Wealth Report

 Details reported by only one source:

-• Mainland China, Japan, Germany, the UK, and France each reported more than two million millionaires in total
+- Mainland China, Japan, Germany, the UK, and France each reported more than 2 million millionaires in total.

-• Australia’s progressive income tax and transfer system helps flatten income inequality, but the tax system does little to address wealth inequality
+- Australia’s progressive income tax and transfer system helps flatten income inequality but does little to address wealth inequality.

-• Economist Saul Eslake argues for an inheritance tax, citing $5.5 trillion of wealth expected to be passed from boomers to their kids over the next 25-30 years
+- Economist Saul Eslake argues for an inheritance tax on estates of $5m or $10m, citing $5.5tn of wealth expected to be passed from boomers to their kids over the next 25-30 years.

 Source Articles